HowDoIGitHelp/CMSC23MDNotes/mdNotes/functional_programming/functional_programming_basics.md

 addFifteen = \x -> 15 + x
 ```

-But with partial application, this be defined with the following:
+But with partial application, this can be defined with the following:

 ```haskell
 addFifteen = plus 15